HughP/wasta-language-scientist/README.md

 * Get [WordPress](https://www.wordpress.org/)
 * _[MySQL](https://dev.mysql.com/downloads/)_
 * phpMyAdmin3
 * _[Linuxbrew](http://linuxbrew.sh/)_ - This is a package manager.
  * _Why linux brew?_
       *  Can install software to a home directory and so does not require sudo.
       *  Install software not packaged by the native distribution.
       *  Install up-to-date versions of software when the native distribution is old.
       *  Use the same package manager to manage both your Mac and Linux machines.
+ * When _apt-get_ when _linuxbrew_?
+This is linux, so if a tool exists via apt-get then we should try and get it from there first.
+However, sometimes it is better to not mess with the OS's version of something and leave that in place and use a different version of things, also sometimes homebrew repos get updated faster than apt-get repos do.
+* Ruby
+* build-essential
+* curl
+* git
+* python-setuptools

+###Section 4